bismark1221/wotv-calc/data/home.en.md

 ##### Change Logs :

+19/12/2017
+ - Damage dristribution for an ability are now implemented (For exemple Cloud's LB is 5% per hit expect for the last one which is 30%)

 04/12/2017
  - Only show chainers on the search for best units (because the order for finishers is almost always the same...)